 to set this to high values, as the cached versions can continue to be used even after files

 themselves have been updated.

-problems (for example, excessively long deployment times on very large media buckets).
-Setting this
+aldryn_update_s3_media_headers command can cause excessively long deployment times on very large media buckets, so setting this variable to

 Django server settings¶